“We came into a broken world. And we're the cleanup crew.” - Kanye West

 Basically, Kintsugi combines both philosophy (appreciating imperfection) as well as practicality (mending broken pottery).
-Kintsugi allows you to mock up a resin (typically in Gold, but you can get them in Silver too) to paste the broken parts back together.
+Kintsugi allows you to mock up a resin (typically in Gold, but you can get them in other colours too) to paste the broken parts back together.

 All you will need is a Kintsugi kit.